DENVER REGIONAL COUNCIL OF GOVERNMENTS

 Education and experience requirements:

-• Bachelor’s degree in urban and regional planning, civil engineering, geography, public administration or directly related field and two to four years of related professional planning experience.
-Experience with Colorado Department of Transportation (CDOT) local agency practices is desirable, but not required.
+• Bachelor’s degree in urban and regional planning, geography, public administration or directly related field.
+No specific experience is required.
 OR An equivalent combination of education and experience sufficient to successfully perform the essential duties of the job such as those listed above, unless otherwise subject to any other requirements set forth in law or regulation.

 STATUS: Full-time, Exempt

 The hiring salary range for this position is $4,716.66 – $5,661.92 month or $2,358.33 – $2,830.96/semi-monthly depending on qualifications.

 To view the full job description, a complete listing of benefits, and to apply for this position, please visit our website at https://drcog.org/drcog-job-openings.